 Advanced Placement (AP)® is a program of the College Board.
 Students in AP courses do college-level work in high school classes.
 At the end of the year, students can take the corresponding AP exam.
 When students earn a score of 3 or higher (on a 5-point scale), they may qualify for college credit.

 There are 38 different AP courses.
 AP classes are taught by high school teachers on high school campuses (or online) during the regular school day.
 Some schools may have pre-requisites for students who wish to enroll in AP classes, or requirements for teachers interested in teaching AP classes.
 Some schools offer students weighted GPA scores for AP classes, but the course work itself does not qualify for college credit.

 All public colleges and universities in the state of New Mexico guarantee college credit to students who earn a 3, 4, or 5 on an AP exam.
 Thousands of institutions of higher education across the country and around the world also grant college credit for AP exams.

 AP exams take place in May.
 The courses are designed to prepare students to succeed on the exam, but students may take an AP exam without having completed the course.
 Most students take the AP exam at their own high school campus.
 The exams are scored on a scale from 1 to 5, last for two to three hours, and consist of both multiple choice and written questions.

-*Additional fees apply to AP Capstone, cancelled exams, and exams requested after the November 15 deadline.
+*Additional fees apply to AP Capstone, cancelled exams, and exams requested after the ordering deadline.

 Benefits of Taking an AP Course